List of New Netherland placename etymologies: Manalapan

 Manalapan meaning "land of good bread" or "good land to settle upon".

 Manhattan

 From Manna-hata, as written in the 1609 logbook of Robert Juet, an officer on Henry Hudson's yacht Halve Maen (Half Moon).
-A 1610 map depicts the nameManahata twice, on both the west and east sides of the Mauritius River (later named the Hudson River).
+A 1610 map depicts the name Manahata twice, on both the west and east sides of the Mauritius River (later named the Hudson River).
 The word "Manhattan" has been translated as island of many hills.
-The Encyclopedia of New York City offers other derivations, including from the Munsee dialect of Lenape:manahachtanienk ("place of general inebriation"), manahatouh ("place where timber is procured for bows and arrows"), or menatay("island").
+The Encyclopedia of New York City offers other derivations, including from the Munsee dialect of Lenape: manahachtanienk ("place of general inebriation"), manahatouh ("place where timber is procured for bows and arrows"), or menatay ("island").

 Maspeth

 From Mespeatches translated as at the bad waterplace relating to the many stagnant swamps that existed in the area.